MatthieuCourbariaux/BinaryConnect/README.md

 ## Goal

-This code was written to allow anyone to easily reproduce the results presented in the arxiv paper http://arxiv.org/abs/1412.7024 .
-However, the results might slightly vary depending on the environment.
+This code was written to allow anyone to easily reproduce the results presented in the arxiv paper http://arxiv.org/abs/1412.7024 However, the results might slightly vary depending on the environment.

 ## How to use

-The simulator is relatively easy to use:
+### Command line

     python simulator.py task format [initial range] [computations bit-width] [parameters updates bit-width] [range update frequency]